What To See & Do

 Restaurant in Historic building in downtown Anniston.
 Originally Levi Clark Saloon in 1894.
 Most remember as Woolworth- Original Maple Floors, warm atmosphere.
 Casual fine dining.
 Menu & info available on website classiconnoble.com.

 Forever Wild Land Trust Coldwater Mountain Bike trail is currently home to an estimated 20 miles of Mountain Bike and Hiking trails with single trail legs developed by the International Mountain Bike Association.
-When completed the trail will boast more than 60 miles of trails graded from easy to extremely difficult.
+The trail boasts more than 60 miles of trails graded from easy to extremely difficult.

 Built in 1887 by one of Anniston's founding fathers.
 This modified Swiss chalet was build for Samuel Noble's parents..